 Creation of Adam, by Michelangelo

-Modern science is expanding our awareness of just how large the universe is, and how powerful each star is.
-In astronomical terms, humans are no more significant than a few randomly moving molecules—but yet it is humans who are asking the questions of significance.
+Modern science is expanding our awareness of how large the universe is, and how powerful each star is.
+In comparison to the universe, humans are no more significant than a few randomly moving molecules—but yet it is humans who are asking the questions of significance.
 It is humans who develop the science of astronomy, who explore the universe without ever leaving home.
 It is humans who turn the universe into a springboard for spiritual questions.
-It hearkens back to Psalm 8:
+It reminds me of Psalm 8:

 What are human beings?
 Scientists call us Homo sapiens, a member of the animal kingdom.
 Scripture calls us nephesh, a word that is also used for animals.
 We have spirit in us, just as animals have spirit in them.
 We are dust, and when we die, we return to the dust, just as animals do.
 Our anatomy and our physiology is like that of an animal.